Family Fun Twin Cities Winter Survival Guide

 Locations in Eagan, Maple Grove & Woodbury

-Studio fees include use of paints, studio space and the firing.
+Studio fees include use of paints, studio space to create your masterpiece and the firing of your choice from dozens of pottery pieces.

 Heartfelt